jborza/jborza.github.io/_posts/2020-07-12-solitaire-cli.md

 > ```
 > which overrides the default size limit for core dump of 0 kilobytes and sets a pattern of the core file to end up in the current directory and look like core.123.456.123456789

-Then use the `bt` (backtrace) command to get a stack trace from the time of the crash.
+Once the core dump is in, I used the `bt` (backtrace) command to get a stack trace from the time of the crash.
 Examining variables and parameters works the same way as during live debugging.
+You can also move between the various [stack frames](http://kirste.userpage.fu-berlin.de/chemnet/use/info/gdb/gdb_7.html) (calls to functions in the stack trace) with the `frame` command.

 I have found out that there was a [bug](https://github.com/jborza/solitaire-cli/commit/a5f14a442418830464d953e33324822a90c7464b) in the `delete()` function if a first item was being removed from the list.
 Shame on me, I should have bothered with the unit tests.